 Studies conducted by the Institute of Medicine are inconclusive, but the list of possible causes includes exposure to:

 - Vaccinations, including those for Anthrax

 - Anti-nerve gas tablets (Pyridostigmine Bromide)

 Gulf War Syndrome Symptoms

-If you are a veteran experiencing Gulf War Syndrome symptoms, you may be experiencing a combination of two or more of the symptoms listed below.
+If you are a veteran experiencing Gulf War Syndrome, you may be experiencing a combination of two or more of the symptoms or conditions listed below.

-Keep in mind that the VA recognizes Gulf War Syndrome as “Medically Unexplained Illnesses,” and symptoms must be chronic, existing for six months or more:
+Keep in mind that the VA deems Gulf War Syndrome a “Medically Unexplained Illness,” and symptoms must be chronic, existing for six months or more: